Update: The credit card offer in this post is no longer available. This offer has ended.…

 Complete Minimum Spending

-Remember you have to spend $2,000 on purchases on each card within 3 months to get the 110,000 points.
+Remember you have to meet the minimum spending requirements on each card to get the 110,000 points.

 Here are some tips on how to meet minimum spending: